 “And this is the confidence that we have in him, that, if we ask any thing according to his will, he hears us: And if we know that he hears us, whatsoever we ask, we know that we have the petitions that we desired of Him” (1John 5:14-15)

-*Pray for the hungry, the jobless, the homeless and those who see no hope in their lives.
+*Pray for the homeless, the hungry, the jobless and those who see no hope in their lives.
 Pray for those who will be present at food kitchens this Christmas, both serving and being served.

 *Pray for the Millennium Goals, especially to eradicate hunger and poverty by 2015.